 FBA Reimbursement for Incorrectly Measured Items

-Amazon scans the inventory that you send to the fulfillment centers.
+Amazon scans the inventory that you send to determine the possible defective or damaged items during fulfillment center operations.
 Occasionally, these Cubiscans incorrectly measure your product because of an irregular bulge in the package.
 As a result, your item is classified into a higher size category, and Amazon overcharges the FBA fees.

 To prevent this, you need to monitor Amazon’s CubiScan dimensions of your product.
 Typically, you input your ASIN into the Amazon FBA fee calculator and compare the fees to detect any irregularity.
-If you notice any, you have to ask Amazon to remeasure the item.
-Keep in mind that you can only have an item remeasured once every 6 months.
+You have to ask Amazon to re-measure the item if you notice any.
+Keep in mind that you can only have an item re-measured once every 6 months.

 Tools for Amazon FBA Reimbursement

 Monitoring and filing for reimbursements manually take a lot of time and effort.
 Like most aspects of selling on Amazon, there is a solution to ease getting Amazon FBA reimbursements process.

 Amazon reimbursement services such as Eva Reimbursement offer an easier way to get refunds.
 Eva audits all your FBA sales, transactions, shipments, refunds, reimbursements, and inventory data, detects potential FBA reimbursement cases using artificial intelligence technology.

 Also, an expert case management team will manage the whole claim process for you and maximize your Amazon reimbursement based on Amazon FBA reimbursement policies.
 Instead of sending pointless reports to Amazon, the software picks the relevant information.
 You can claim FBA reimbursement with more certainty and 50% faster.